Chap 5 – Is There A Personality Type Predisposed to Slower Trauma Recovery?

 I have always jokingly said that it’s only people I have trouble with.
 I’m know I’m not the only one though, and maybe this chapter explains why.

-Coupled with a keen interest in why I found myself repeatedly involved in certain kinds of relationships, I’ve always been keen to try and understand what makes people tick, what makes them who they are, what their reality of life is and what thought processes they used.
-When I was younger my efforts at being a little professor was to try and avoid the dangerous people whilst trying to find those who might be my better caregivers.
-I was hopeless at it.
+Coupled with a keen interest in why I found myself repeatedly involved in certain kinds of relationships, I’ve always wanted to try and understand what makes people tick, what makes them who they are, what their reality of life is and what thought processes they used.

-Since then in my research I’ve found different models of personalities and their interactions, some complex and way beyond discussion here.
 However one stands for its simplicity.
 It’s a connection to the ‘I’m Okay” or “I’m Not Okay” stance that started to reach western conscience in the 60’s with the renowned psychologist and author Eric Berne.

 To the A/B description;